cwlock/LauragraRepo0317235153/LauragraDocset0317235153/design-test/dialog-boxes.md

-# HTML Canvases – Dialog
+# Dialog boxes in Office Add-ins

 Dialogs are surfaces that float above the active Office application window.
 Dialogs allow you to provide additional screen space for tasks such as sign-in pages that cannot be opened directly in a task pane, confirming an action taken by a user that could potentially destroy document data, and host videos that may be too small if confined to a task pane for example.